 Digging for gems can be a profitable pastime, especially if you are a gem and mineral enthusiast.
-There are dig sites all over the United States that are open at different times of the year.
+There are rock hunting and dig sites all over the United States that are open at different times of the year.
 Most digging sites consist of dump piles that are brought up from privately claimed mines, but occasionally private mining companies will allow you to excavate dig sites on their land.
 Always contact the owners of the dig site in advance, so you know what the current fees are and what equipment to bring for digging.

 Maine has the largest concentration of dig sites in the Northeastern United States.
 Tourmaline, quartz and rose quartz are found at several dig sites located between Bethel and South Paris, mainly on Mount Mica.
 Look for Bethel Outdoor Adventure, Songo Pond Mine, Western Maine Mineral Adventures, and Perham's of West Paris, if you are in this area of Maine.
 Hermit Island on the Maine coast is a soothing beach, where you can dig for gemstones like garnets and mica chips at low tide.
 Mount Appetite Park in Auburn has green and pink tourmaline deposits, as well as smoky quartz.
 Green's Farm Garnet Mines in Roxbury, Connecticut has large dark red to black garnet crystals that measure up to an inch in width.
 Staurolite crystals are also found here.
 Ruggles Mine in Grafton, New Hampshire has 150 varieties of gemstones to dig, the most commonly found include:

 Franklin, North Carolina is known as the "Gem Capital of the World."
 There are rubies and sapphires in the area at the Columbia Mine and the Cowee Mountain Ruby Mine.
 Nearby Emerald Hollow Mine in Hiddenite, North Carolina is the only public emerald mine in the world.
 Jackson Crossroads Amethyst Mine in Tignall, Georgia is known for its deep purple amethyst.
 Diamond Hill Quartz Mine in Antreville, South Carolina has quartz and smoky quartz in many different variations.
 Occasionally, amethyst crystals, pyrites, calcite have been found at this site.
 Crater of Diamonds State Park, in Murfreesboro, Arkansas, is the only publicly open diamond dig site in the world.
-The best time to look for diamonds is after a rainstorm.
+The best time to look for gems in a diamond field is after a rainstorm.
 Arrowhead Crystal Mine offers two dig pits in the Ouachita Mountains range of Mount Ida, Arkansas.
 Rubies, sapphires, tourmalines and agates are in the pits at this site,The Crystal Seen Mines in Jessieville, Arkansas has clear and white quartz crystals with adularia and calcite inclusions.

 Dig for fire opals in a raw matrix at the Juniper Ridge Opal Mine, located between Klamath Falls and Lakeview, Oregon.
 Richardson’s Rock Ranch outside of Madras, Oregon has rock beds filled with thundereggs and ledge agates.
 Oregon sunstone pit digging is available at the public Spectrum Sunstone Mine near Plush, OR.
 Large deposits of red and green sunstone are embedded in the volcanic rock pits at this site.
 Visit the Bentoite Mine in Coalinga, California to dig for the state gem of California.
 Benitoite is a rare and valuable gem and it has only been collected from the Bentoite Mine.